kubeflow/website/content/docs/ibm/install-kubeflow.md

     Make sure all the nodes are in `Ready` state.
 You are now ready to install Istio into your cluster.

-## Setup IBM Cloud Block Storage
+## IBM Cloud Block Storage Setup
-[IBM Cloud Block Storage](https://www.ibm.com/cloud/block-storage) provides fast way to store data and satisfy many of the Kubeflow persistent volume requirement such as `fsGroup` out of the box.
-Therefore, we strongly recommend to setup IBM Cloud Block Storage as the default storageclass so that you can get the best experience from Kubeflow.
+[IBM Cloud Block Storage](https://www.ibm.com/cloud/block-storage) provides a fast way to store data and satisfy many of the Kubeflow persistent volume requirements such as `fsGroup` out of the box.
+Therefore, we strongly recommend to set up IBM Cloud Block Storage as the default storageclass so that you can get the best experience from Kubeflow.

 1. [Follow the instructions](https://helm.sh/docs/intro/install/) to install the Helm version 3 client on your local machine.